 Stains are a fact of daily life, and getting rid of them is often frustrating and time-consuming.
-Commercial stain removers can help speed things up, but can introduce a mix of nasty chemicals into your home.
+Commercial stain removers can help speed things up but can introduce a mix of nasty chemicals into your home.

 Why would I use a natural or homemade stain remover?

-Store bought stain removers are very efficient at removing stains, but they are a cocktail of chemicals which can also be harmful to your health.
+Store bought stain removers are very efficient at removing stains, but they are a cocktail of chemicals that can also be harmful to your health.
 Think of all the everyday places that are prone to stains: your clothes, your furniture, and even your pillow.

 Those fabrics which get the worst stains are usually highly absorbent – meaning they will absorb the stain remover too, and any harmful substances it contains.
 These chemicals may stay trapped in the fabric, exposing your skin and body to them on a daily basis causing long term irritation.

 Common allergies caused by store-bought stain removers include skin conditions such as eczema and dermatitis, as well as breathing problems and asthma.